MahekGohil/InternshipTestUCI/README.md

 ### 3. Website/POC Generator Flow
 **Question:**
 You need to build a flow where a user gives a one-line business idea and the system generates a basic website scaffold using LLM + templating.
-Explain the architecture and where you’d use AI vs traditional code.
+Explain the architecture and where you'd use AI vs traditional code.
 **Skill tested:**
 - AI system design thinking
 - Architectural reasoning